What is it?

 - congestive heart failure

 - heart damage due to infections or viruses

 - pulmonary hypertension.

 What do we do?

-It can be a scary time for the whole family when a child is diagnosed with a heart problem, that’s why we provide care that’s personalised, compassionate and leading edge.
+It can be a scary time for the whole family when a child is diagnosed with a heart problem, that’s why we only partner with specialists who provide care that’s personalised, compassionate and leading edge.

 - use state-of-the-art diagnostics including 3D echocardiography, MRI, CT, echocardiography, electrocardiogram and holter monitoring to diagnose your child’s heart condition

 - provide the very best treatment for your child

 - provide personalised one-on-one care to ensure your whole family feels comfortable and is involved and consulted throughout the entire treatment

 - provide ongoing care and support to your child and family.